Camping Info and FAQ

 You are welcome to decorate your campsite with any decor, as long as it is family friendly.
 Please remember to clean up your site before leaving at the end of the event, and please don't leave decorations for others to tear down after you leave.

-Build an Inukshuk on your campsite - big or small, we want you to help us point the way to Fall Fest 2025!
+Build a chuck wagon display on your campsite - big or small, we want you to help us Get Your Stampede On in 2026!

-You can be as creative or basic as you would like - create your best Inukshuk (visible from the road between campsites) for a chance to win some awesome prizes.
+You can be as creative or basic as you would like - create your best Chuck wagon (visible from the road between campsites) for a chance to win some awesome prizes.

 Campsite judging is done mid afternoon on Saturday.
 If you would prefer for your Inukshuk to be judged in the dark, or if you need to be present for judging because there are interactive elements, please let one of the event staff know by Friday at 8pm so we can plan accordingly.